ShenMian/sokoban-rs/docs/solver.md

 ## Lower bound calculation method

-- `PushCount`: Minimum push count to nearest target.
+- `MinimumPush`: Minimum push count to nearest target.
-- `MoveCount`: Minimum move count to nearest target.
+- `MinimumMove`: Minimum move count to nearest target.
+(Slow, especially on maps with many crates or large areas)
 - `ManhattanDistance`: Manhattan distance to nearest target.
+(Fast, suitable for maps with many crates or large areas)

 ## Optimization